Special Opportunities – Arts Forward

 The Tennessee Arts Commission encourages applications from any eligible organization from across the state, with special encouragement for those located in distressed, at-risk, and rural counties.

-• The applicant is a nonprofit organization legally chartered in Tennessee, with its headquarters and home season (or equivalent activity) in Tennessee, and holds IRS 501(c)(3) status, or
+• Nonprofit arts organizations legally chartered in Tennessee, with headquarters and home season (or equivalent activity) in Tennessee, and holding IRS 501(c)(3) status.

 • Public K–12 schools are not eligible to apply for this grant program.